 - The President responded to the Government's Future Partnership paper on Collaboration on science and innovation.

-- Submitting evidence to the Health Committee on Brexit – medicines, medical devices and substances of human origin inquiry.
+- Submitting evidence to the Health Committee on Brexit – medicines, medical devices and substances of human origin inquiry and the BEIS Committee on Brexit and implications for UK business: Pharmaceuticals.

 - Publishing three reports on different aspects of the relationship between UK and EU research.